If you own a travel or bookings website, you will have heard about ‘SEO keywords ‘ many times before.

 Top tips to grow your online bookings with SEO keywords:

-If you have never used a keyword tool such as Google Keyword Planner, you may be surprised to learn the discrepancies between industry jargon and the words that people actually type into search engines.
+If you have never used a SEO keyword tool such as Google Keyword Planner, you may be surprised to learn the discrepancies between what you want to rank for, and the phrases that people actually type into search engines.

-By using keywords with the exact phrases and language that ordinary people and more specifically your target market use, you will find that the visitors who land on your website are able to locate useful content that matches the information that they desire.
+By using keywords with the exact phrases and language that are specifically your target market use, you will find that the visitors who land on your website are able to locate content that is tailored to their need.

-Thus, providing you have high-quality and well-planned website content available, you can begin to lead your website visitors through their customer journey which should hopefully end in a booking.
+Providing that you have high-quality and well-planned website content , you can begin to lead your website visitors through their journey, which will hopefully end in a booking.

 Image credit: pumpkinwebdesign.com